The EHO Exodus: 2026 Food Safety Overhaul & What Managers Must Do

 Safety by Webcam - The High-Stakes Gamble of Digital Food Policing

-For decades, the Environmental Health Officer (EHO) was the frontline soldier in the war against foodborne illness.
-They arrived unannounced, poked thermometers into fridges, and scrutinised the grime in the corners of commercial kitchens.
-But in 2026, that soldier is being pulled back from the front lines in favour of a "digital-first" strategy that critics are calling regulation by checkbox
+For decades, Environmental Health Officers (EHOs) were the frontline soldiers in the battle against foodborne illness.
+They arrived unannounced, poking thermometers into fridges and scrutinising the grime in the corners of commercial kitchens.
+But in 2026, that soldier is being pulled back from the front lines in favour of a "digital-first" strategy.
+Critics are calling this approach regulation by checkbox.

-Low-risk (cafes, bakers): Video calls + uploads replace visits
+Low-risk (cafes, bakers): Video calls and uploads replace visits.

-Risk: Hidden issues like pests missed on webcam.
+Risk: Hidden issues, like pests, may be missed on webcam.

 Big Chains Get National Audits

 Perhaps the most contentious shift is the move toward National Level Regulation for major supermarket chains and national franchises.
-Under this model, if a supermarket giant proves its internal auditing is robust, the FSA may scale back individual store inspections across the country.
+Under this model, if a supermarket giant proves its internal auditing is robust, the Food Standards Agency (FSA) may scale back individual store inspections across the country.

 Action for Food Managers